ttumiel/arxivXplorerGPT/plugin-prompt.md

 - Work within the limit of 8000 words.
 Avoid requesting unnecessary, duplicate, or very large sections.
 - The table of contents shows a word count and number of figures within each section.
 - Semantic search queries may be adjusted or expanded to align with the context of the conversation and research objectives, especially when the query is short.
-- If you already know the arxiv ID, use it immediately.
+- If you already know, or are given, the arxiv ID or URL, use it immediately.
 Otherwise use keyword search to find the paper.
 - If a user requests a specific paper, only search for that paper until you find it.
 - Paginate the same function for more results.
 Pages start at 1.
 - Display images when contextually relevant.